 If you want to go to Manuel Antonio first at all you need to go to Quepos which is located 4-5 hours from San Jose.
 In Quepos, you can take a bus (run every 30 minutes) that travels to Manuel Antonio directly or rise from the town to the hills, but this can be difficult and heated because of the hot and sunny weather of the sun.

 Manuel Antonio National Park in Costa Rica

 Manuel Antonio National Park is a small nature reserve, with only 682 hectares.
-But it contains anything that attracts tourists to Costa Rica: beautiful and luxury beaches, a magnificent landscape with islands near the coast, a lush rain forest with a network of interesting roads easy to walk and lots of wildlife.
-There are excellent chances of seeing monkeys (all adores, cariblancos and even titi monkeys), sloth bears and coatis.
+But it contains anything that attracts tourists to Costa Rica: beautiful and luxury beaches, a magnificent landscape with islands near the coast, a lush rain forest with a network of interesting roads easy to walk, and lots of wildlife.
+There are excellent chances of seeing monkeys (all adores, cariblancos, and even titi monkeys), sloth bears, and coatis.
 The red macaws fly through there but often you need some luck to see them.

 Despite being small, the Manuel Antonio National Park is one of the most popular parks in the country, receiving about 150,000 visitors annually in recent years.
 A few years ago the deluge of visitors threatened to ruin the same resource that these visitors came to enjoy.
 The park’s director in those years believes the park can tolerate no more than 300 visitors per day.
-In 1994, the Park Service began limiting the numbers of visitors to 600 per day (800 on Saturdays and Sundays), and the park is now closed on Mondays.
+In 1994, the Park Service began limiting the number of visitors to 600 per day (800 on Saturdays and Sundays), and the park is now closed on Mondays.